shibrahmachari/women-community/README.md

-# This is a basic website application of javascript, npm modukes and routes
+# This is a basic website application of javascript, npm modules and routes